 Oman.
 O man is it going to be expensive, I thought to myself when thinking about going there.
 Oman is known as a pricey destination for the budget traveller, with a non-existent backpacking style network of hostels or cheap tours to go backpacking in Oman.

-Well I can now say that I have just spent 6 weeks in Oman and had an awesome time.
+Well I can now say that I spent 6 weeks in Oman and had an awesome time.
 It is entirely possible to see the country cheaply.
 Well, at least cheaper than you think.

 Oman is such a cool country and with more budget flights passing through Muscat, and an easy 6 hour bus ride from Dubai, it should be seen by more backpackers.

 So I’m going to run through the places I went through in Oman, which was almost the entire country, and tell you how to go about it cheaply.
 Plus my own personal suggestions for areas as many that were regarded as being a “must see” were not as impressive as other more overlooked places.

 The first thing I’m going to tell you is one that will be very important to you, my fellow budget traveller.
 There is pretty much no backpackers infrastructure in Oman like I said before, but there is one oasis in the middle of all of that.